nodejs/node/doc/api/quic.md

 * {boolean}

-When `true`, requires that the endpoint validate peer addresses while establishing a connection.
+When `true`, requires that the endpoint validate peer addresses using retry packets while establishing a new connection.

 ### Type: `SessionOptions`